mmann1123/ts-raster/README.md

  ### Development

- The current version of ts-raster extracts only 4 features but can be customized by the user.
+ The current version of ts-raster extracts 4 features but can be customized by the user.
  Read up the list of features that can be extracted by follow this [link](https://tsfresh.readthedocs.io/en/latest/text/list_of_features.html) and customize the `CalculateFeatures` function under **calculate.py**.
 Modify the list under *fc_parameters* as needed.

+ ### Acknowledgements
+ - The feature extraction follows the footsteps of approaches developed in the python package <a href="https://github.com/blue-yonder/tsfresh">tsfresh</a>.

+- The designing of the package follows the technical and theoretical guidance Prof.[Mike Mann](https:www/github.com/mmann1123) of the George Washington University.